5 Kubernetes Features You Absolutely Must Use

 Deploy on a Platform That Empowers All Kubernetes Features

-Nutanix Kubernetes Engine accomplishes this by providing a complete end-to-end Kubernetes solution with push-button simplicity of deployment, all without requiring any level of vendor lock-in.
-This is a fast, reliable path to hybrid cloud Kubernetes, where customers’ preferred cloud-native services and Kubernetes management capabilities are easily extended to their own datacenters.
+Nutanix Kubernetes Platform accomplishes this by providing a complete end-to-end Kubernetes solution with push-button simplicity of deployment, all without requiring any level of vendor lock-in.
+This is a fast, reliable path to hybrid cloud Kubernetes, where customers can run anything anywhere on a single, complete cloud native stack, extending their preferred cloud native services and Kubernetes management capabilities to their own data centers.

 Containerization is synonymous with the idea of modern applications, so it stands to reason that Kubernetes is becoming synonymous with the idea of managing those applications.
 When an organization masters the use of the best Kubernetes features, development and deployment become processes that present significantly fewer challenges in a DevOps setting.